ZekkVRC/OpenVR2OSC/README.md

 Currently nonfunctional.
 Will be updating over the next few days.
 (Technically if you were willing to convert every letter of each OSC endpoint by hand its useable).

-you would do that by running the program, hitting refresh mappings, then inputting your values into the config file by hand.
+You would do that by running the program, hitting refresh mappings, then inputting your values into the config file by hand.

 For example:
 {"R3":[62,59,48,55,55]} would hit /avatar/parameters/SPELL with true when you hold the R3 binding (See your steamvr binding menu to determine which binding is which).

 In the next few days I am planning to create a solution that lets you generate binding files easily.